-This is a short article about juke joints and their part in African American music, in particular the blues.
-But it also sheds some insight on the proverbial innate musicality of Americans of African descent.
-What seems forgotten here (conveniently once again) is the whole specter of slavery and what that dictated.
-Some of you blues fans may find this interesting.
+This is a short article about juke joints and their role in African American music, in particular the foundation of 'The Blues'.
+And it also sheds some insight on the proverbial innate musicality of Americans of African descent.
+What seems forgotten (conveniently once again) is the whole specter of slavery and what that dictated.
+Blues fans may find this interesting.
 Let me know.